 Golfer's elbow is most common in people older than 35.
 Despite its name, golfer's elbow can affect anyone who repetitively stresses the wrists or fingers.

 Preparing for your appointment

-If you have signs and symptoms common to golfer's elbow that don't improve with ice, OTC pain relievers and rest, make an appointment with your doctor.
-After an initial exam, your doctor may refer you to a sports medicine specialist or to a doctor with advanced training in the treatment of musculoskeletal disorders.
+You'll probably start by seeing your primary care physician.
+If you don't improve with rest, ice and over-the-counter medications, your doctor may refer you to a sports medicine specialist or to a doctor with advanced training in the treatment of musculoskeletal disorders.

 Here's some information to help you get ready for your appointment, and what to expect from your doctor.

 What you can do